KCW89/telebort-core-programs/Program-M2 (ver.2025).md

 #### Lesson 9: Native Modules and Platform-Specific Code
 - **Objectives:** Deepen integration with native modules.
 - **Activities:** Build custom native modules.
-- **Mini-Project:** Create a feature using a native module not covered in Program M2.
+- **Mini-Project:** Create a feature using a native module not covered in Program H.

 #### Lesson 10: Advanced Data Fetching and Caching Strategies
 - **Objectives:** Optimize API calls and caching.